ankschoubey/blog/src/content/post/life-blog/133-bhagwad-gita-lessons-after-first-read.md

 Writing a single blog post about Gita would only capture some of its essence.
 And I'm not qualified enough to talk about the lessons of the Gita.
 Reading the source is the best way to learn.

-Below, I'll make my humble attempt to express what I currently understand from the Bhagwat Gita.
+Below, I'll make my humble attempt to express what I currently understand from the Bhagavad Gita.

-## How did I come to the Gita?
+## How did I come to the Bhagavad Gita?

 I have heard of Gita for years, but my fascination grew over the last 1.5 years when I faced life's problems.
 I got told by an astrologer to read the Gita, but I didn't keep it on top of my head.
 Over the years, random reels on YouTube have inspired me and helped me for months.
 These would lead me to contemplate certain aspects for months.
 They were ideas that stuck with me.
 Mainly, it was about how Gita treats humans, not something so important, which is something my anxiously attached brain was really fascinated by.
 Humans are not important?
 Duty is more important.
 Also, from what I heard, Gita was straightforward.
 Yet, despite everything, I didn't read the Gita.